darktasevski/CompSci/Math/geometry.md

 ##### Ellipsoid

-Given that the radii of an ellipsoid are 1 cm, 2, cm, and 3 cm.
+Given that the radii of an ellipsoid are 1 cm, 2, cm, and 3 cm:

 $$
 Volume = (4 × π × a × b × c)/3 = (4 × 3.14 × 1 × 2 × 3)/3 \newline